intersel/iFSMAnimation/README.md

 First Example
 =============

-The following example is a full animation that writes four pictures with different kinds of animation and you could use as a starter template...
+The following example is a full animation that displays four pictures where different animations are applied.
+You could use this example as a starter template...

 ```html
 <!DOCTYPE html>